Chocolate & Liqueur Cake Layers:

-Bake for 35-37 minutes, (or until a skewer comes out clean).
-Allow to cool for 10 minutes, then run an offset spatula around perimeter of the pan to separate the cake from the pan.
-Place cake layers into the freezer for 45 minutes, to accelerate the cooling process.
+Bake for 35-37 minutes, (or until a toothpick or skewer comes out clean).
+Allow cake layers to cool for 10-15 minutes on a wire cooling rack before removing from pans – it helps to run an offset spatula or knife around the perimeter of the pan first.
+Cool completely before frosting.
+Set in the fridge or freezer to accelerate the cooling process if desired.

 Once the layers have fully cooled, the caramelized bits can be trimmed from the sides / top of the cake using a serrated knife if desired.
 Be sure the layers are completely cooled or chilled before trimming.
 If you try to trim the layers while they’re still warm, they will crumble apart.

 12 oz (one and a half packages) cream cheese, softened

 16 Tablespoons (two sticks) butter, softened

 3-4 T whipping/heavy cream

 Add later – ¾ c cocoa powder + 1-2 T chocolate liqueur